 - Pricing appropriately for your market (Product/Price Fit)

-Armed with the customer insights from these four surveys, companies will have the information they need to understand their next steps to make progress toward their goals and bring products to market that customers love.
+Armed with the customer insights from these four studies, companies will have the information they need to understand their next steps to make progress toward their goals and bring products to market that customers love.

 Every business starts with an idea, which is typically based on how the product will solve a particular problem.
 However, the belief that solving this problem will produce a viable business rests on several underlying assumptions: